ChrisPlayford/ycs_subject_analysis/README.md

 Christopher Playford, University of Exeter
 Vernon Gayle, University of Edinburgh
-Roxanne Connelly, University of York
+Roxanne Connelly, University of Edinburgh

 Funder: This work was supported by the ESRC under Grant ES/R004978/1.